ScootKit/scnx-docs/docs/scnx/guilds/bots.md

           <li>Confirm your change by clicking "Confirm".</li>
         </ol>
     </TabItem>
-    <TabItem value="modmailBot" label="Modmail-Bot">There's no public Beta-Version available for Modmail at this time.
+    <TabItem value="modmailBot" label="Modmail-Bot">There's no public Beta version available for Modmail at this time.
 Selected users might receive access to a private beta, but generally speaking, all new features all available for everyone.
-Compared to Custom-Bot, we do a way more detailed Testing-Series and ensure that each release is fully stable when releasing to Modmail.</TabItem>
+Compared to Custom-Bot, we do a way more detailed testing series and ensure that each release is fully stable when released to Modmail.</TabItem>
 </Tabs>

 ### Change Bot-Host {#bot-host}